ufs-community/uwtools/docs/sections/user_guide/uw_yaml/rocoto_yaml.rst

 Defining Metatasks
 ..................

-A Rocoto ``metatask`` expands into one or more tasks via substitution of values, defined under the ``var:`` key, into placeholders bracketed with ``#``s.
+A Rocoto ``metatask`` expands into one or more tasks via substitution of values, defined under the ``var:`` key, into placeholders bracketed with pound signs.
 Each variable must provide the same number of values.
 Here is UW YAML that localizes a greeting to a variety of languages:

+..
+Leaving this one as text because the #'s show up as comments, which is unhelpful

 .. code-block:: text